jmanteau/lprims-netautomation/TP.md

 ## TP3

-Open the gns3project located in the ansible-tp3 folder
+Download and open the [gns3project]((https://s3.eu-west-3.amazonaws.com/lprims-netautomation/lprims-netautomation-tp3.gns3project))

 The goal of this part is to fulfill the roles and data model to configure the topology shown on the diagram.